 I know this may be hard for some to believe, especially those who really know me, but it’s true.
 I am not Superwoman.
-I want to believe I can do it all (craft, homemake everything, exercise, etc.) while keeping it all together, but alas I cannot.
+I want to believe I can do it all (craft, homemake everything, garden, etc.) while keeping it all together, but alas I cannot.
 I grew up doing so many activities, that maybe I believed I could still do them well into adulthood.
 Needless to say, it is catching up to me.

 Motherhood is more than I expected.
 Yes, I know you become a parent and life changes, I get that.
 BUT I didn’t know it would be this difficult to adjust, especially as I venture deeper into my crunchy world.
 I wish I could make everything I eat, lather on, and wear, but I can’t.
 I will give it my best shot to make our food with the best ingredients, because that’s important to me, but I know it won’t be 100% all the time.
 That’s not to say I can’t try, but I think the solution here is to prioritize.

 I need to figure out what’s important and work from there.
 There is a HUGE chance I will have to say ‘no’ to some activity, position, or commitment that someone asks for my help on, and it will kill me.
 Can I get there?
 Honestly, I’m not sure.
 I was just telling Josh tonight that I don’t know how those full-time working mamas do it, let alone the single parents-God Bless ‘Em!
 I feel like being at home with Emma is a full-time job and then some, and yet the house should be sparkling clean because I am home.
 As you can guess, it is not.